honeybunnyo/airtable-clone/PROGRESS.md

 5. Add table button
     - Button to create a new table under a base
     - Table name is hardcoded for now

+### Day 4
+1. Add spinner to show when saving to database
+2. Broke down header into smaller components